Toyah Willcox: 1991–1999: Presenting work and further albums

 Although she had presented the magazine series Look!
 Hear! for BBC Birmingham between 1979 and 1981, it was in the 1990s that Willcox's career as a TV presenter took off.
 She began by presenting arts programmes First Night and Time Off in 1993.
 By the mid to late 1990s, she could be seen presenting items on shows such as Watchdog:healthcheck, This Morning and The Heaven and Earth Show.
 She also worked on VH1 for three years, presenting Toyah and Toyah and Chase for the cable music station.
 Viewers could accompany Willcox to various locations worldwide during her tenure as a reporter on BBC travel shows such as Holiday and Holiday- Fasten Your Seatbelts.
 Willcox's husband Robert Fripp joined her on her studio album Ophelia's Shadow (1991), which received good reviews.
 She released three more albums, Take the Leap!
 (1993), Dreamchild (1994), and Looking Back (1995).
 In 1996, she had the unique honour of simultaneously hosting both Songs of Praise on the BBC and Good Sex Guide Late on ITV.
-IThe same year, Willcox released The Acoustic Album on Aardvark Records, featuring strings from Royal Philharmonic Orchestra and produced by Oliver Davis.
+The same year, Willcox released The Acoustic Album on Aardvark Records, featuring strings from Royal Philharmonic Orchestra and produced by Oliver Davis.
 In 1999, she took the lead in the children's television series Barmy Aunt Boomerang.
 She also provided the voices for the children's television programmes Hairy Jeremy, Teletubbies and Brum.